DeadPackets/BannerPlus/README.md

 # Questions / Bugs / Feature Suggestions

 You can ask questions or report bugs or even suggest features either by emailing me at b00073615 [at] aus [dot] edu or by opening an issue on Github.

+# Credits/Thanks

+* Thanks to [@waseemshahwaan](https://github.com/waseemshahwan) for fixing my file and code structure and for all your contributions.